 Learning that the First Order have learnt of the map to Luke’s location, and are planning to make a move, New Republic pilot Poe Dameron meets Lor San Tekka, Luke’s eldest student, on the planet Jakku.

 Stormtroopers under the command of Kylo Ren destroy the village and capture Poe, whilst Lor San Tekka is killed in the ensuing firefight.
 Poe‘s droid BB-8 escapes with the map, and locates scavenger Rey Solo, at a junkyard settlement under the protection of Chewbacca.

-Rey has been left on Jakku to avoid the gaze of the First Order, who are aware that the map to Skywalker requires a force-adept, and to protect her from the same fate as her brother, Kylo Ren.
+Rey has been left on Jakku to avoid the gaze of the First Order, who are aware that the map to Skywalker requires a relative adept in the light side of the force, and to protect her from the same fate as her brother, Kylo Ren.

 Having Chewbacca stay with her for however long also demonstrates his loyalty to Han Solo, and would make sense for them to be living within proximity to the only person who knows where Luke actually is.

 Also, considering the title is THE FORCE AWAKENS, having a jedi show up early on shows that Luke has actually had some success in the past thirty years.

 Ren tortures Poe and learns of BB-8.
 Stormtrooper FN-2187, unable to kill for the First Order, frees Poe and they escape in a stolen TIE fighter and Poe dubs FN-2187 “Finn”.
 They crash on Jakku, and Finn appears to be the only survivor.
 He searches for Rey and BB-8, but the First Order tracks them and launches an airstrike.
 The four flee the planet in the Millennium Falcon, piloted by Chewbacca.